emclaughlin2/sPHENIX-calorimeter-monitoring/README_reconstruction_issues.md

 - These failures affected **<0.1% of channels**
 - Manifested as **sporadic spikes in high-value bits** (2¹¹–2¹³)
+- Easily mis-interpreted as high-value rare physics processes
-- Reduced usable data and introduced event-by-event variability in downstream physics analyses
+- Introduced event-by-event variability in downstream physics analyses

 The challenge:

-1. Identify rare failures in **hundreds of millions of waveform records**
+1. Develop methology for identifying rare failures in **hundreds of millions of waveform records**
-2. Validate their frequency and impact
+2. Determine failure frequency and impact on data production pipeline
-3. Develop a **recovery method** without introducing false positives
+3. Develop a **recovery method** without introducing false positives or performace losses in waveform fitting procedure
 4. Integrate the solution safely into production reconstruction workflows

 ---